 Avocado also makes a great replacement for butter on toast or bagels.

 Swap butter with half the amount of applesauce to cut down on fat and add healthy fiber to your baked goods.
 It typically works best in cake or breads like zucchini, banana, or pumpkin.
 If you use applesauce, you might want to consider reducing the sugar content in your recipe, since it’ll add natural sweetness.
 Unsweetened applesauce is available in almost any grocery store and online – Trader Joe’s carries organic unsweetened applesauce for a low price.

 Unsweetened vegan Greek yogurt can be used in place of eggs in some cake recipes.
 Dairy-free brand Kite Hill makes high-protein Greek-style yogurt from almonds and almond milk.
 Daiya’s Greek yogurt is made from coconut.
-Ripple, the brand that makes pea protein-based vegan milk and protein powders, plans to relaunch its dairy-free Greek yogurt later this year.
+Kite Hill makes vegan Greek yogurt as well.

 While not Greek yogurt, the brands Anitas and CoYo make coconut yogurt that has a rich, creamy texture that could be used in baking.

 Keeping a can of pumpkin puree in your pantry can be handy for vegan baking – it also works with pureed butternut squash, sweet potato, or any similar squash, like Hubbard.
 Just roast until tender and then blend it using a food processor or high-speed blender like the Vitamix.
 Use 3/4 puree per cup of dairy butter.
 Not only does it cut down on oil, but it also adds fiber and a healthy dose of vitamin C.